Disadvantaged Business Enterprise/Airport Concessions (DBE/ACDBE)

-Certification is valid for 3 years from the date of initial certification.
-However, you must update your certification annually.
+You must update your certification annually.
 TxDOT will notify you of upcoming annual updates and it is the firm’s responsibility to ensure that the information in the TUCP directory is correct.
 Submit the DBE or ACDBE Annual Update Affidavit online using TxDOT's Diversity Management System or download and submit the form to CIV_FederalPrograms@txdot.gov.

 Certification/contract compliance references

 - Special Provision 000-1966